ModelEarth/localsite/info/data/flowsa/flowsa.md

 # Local Industry Lists - Data Prep

-The updates below will be used by the county industry lists on our [industry comparison page](https://model.earth/localsite/info/).
+To prepare data for our [industry comparison page](https://model.earth/localsite/info/).
+We are using [GitHub Actions](/community/projects/#github-actions) and a [Machine Learning](https://github.com/modelearth/machine-learning/) process that creates estimates for gaps in BLS data.

+NAICS CSV files have the following columns - [Sample File](https://github.com/modelearth/community-data/blob/master/us/state/GA/naics/GA_data_filled.csv)

+- FIPS - Location (fips for county)
+- NAICS - ActivityProducedBy (6-digit naics)
+- Establishments - Other (Number of Extablishments)
+- Employees - Employment FlowAmount (Number of Employees)
+- Payroll - US Dollars (Annual Wages)
+- Population<br>

-1. In the [Community-Data Repo](https://github.com/modelearth/community-data/), create a Python Pipeline similar to the [tree data pipeline](https://github.com/Public-Tree-Map/public-tree-map-data-pipeline) used by the [Public Tree Map](https://neighborhood.org/public-tree-map/).
+Another option described in the [Community-Data Repo](https://github.com/modelearth/community-data/) would be to create a Python Pipeline similar to the [tree data pipeline](https://github.com/Public-Tree-Map/public-tree-map-data-pipeline) used by the [Public Tree Map](https://neighborhood.org/public-tree-map/).

-2. Using logic from our [Google CoLab for exploring NAICS](https://colab.research.google.com/drive/1HLK4HIUMLlgTR524QoCKvfaNl-La48XU?usp=sharing), create a pipeline step that generates .csv files for the US and individual states using BLS data pulled from the [EPA's Flowsa API](https://github.com/USEPA/flowsa).
+Using logic from our [Google CoLab for exploring NAICS in FLOWSA](https://colab.research.google.com/drive/1HLK4HIUMLlgTR524QoCKvfaNl-La48XU?usp=sharing), create a pipeline step that generates .csv files for the US and individual states using BLS data pulled from the [EPA's Flowsa API](https://github.com/USEPA/flowsa).
 Create 3 files per state and for the US.
 One for 2-digit naics, one for 4-digits and one for 6-digits.
 Output .csv files with the following [simple column names](https://drive.google.com/drive/u/0/folders/1EoWDvNoaKO8xLclX4fr5exw83jJkkJIy):

-	- Fips - Location (fips for county)
-	- Naics - ActivityProducedBy (6-digit naics)
-	- Employees - Employment FlowAmount (Number of Employees)
-	- Wages - Money (Annual Wages)
-	- Firms - Other (Number of Extablishments)<br><br>

-3. Save [state data files](https://github.com/modelearth/community-data/tree/master/us/state) in the same folder structure as our prior process.
+Save [state data files](https://github.com/modelearth/community-data/tree/master/us/state) in the same folder structure as our prior process.
 The prior BEA data prep process resides at the bottom of the current page.
 Reuse existing [process for state folders](https://github.com/modelearth/community-data/tree/master/process/python/bea).

-4. For the entire US, output 3 similar files containing 2, 4 and 6-digit naics values in the folder called "all" located at [community-data/us/all](https://github.com/modelearth/community-data/tree/master/us/all).
+For the entire US, output 3 similar files containing 2, 4 and 6-digit naics values in the folder called "all" located at [community-data/us/all](https://github.com/modelearth/community-data/tree/master/us/all).

-5. Update this [USEEIO_indicators.ipynb Python](https://github.com/modelearth/io/blob/master/charts/bubble/data/USEEIO_indicators.ipynb) used to generate indicators\_sectors\_GA and indicators\_sectors to use the USEEIO 2.0 API.
+Update this [USEEIO_indicators.ipynb Python](https://github.com/modelearth/io/blob/master/charts/bubble/data/USEEIO_indicators.ipynb) used to generate indicators\_sectors\_GA and indicators\_sectors to use the USEEIO 2.0 API.

 ## Using Machine Learning to Fill Gaps